Updates to some FAQs and new questions were posted on February 19, 2026. They are marked as such in the list below.

 Yes, each instructor who is the instructor of record and maintains their own Canvas site for their section of a multi-section course would create a syllabus in Simple Syllabus.
 If all instructors have the same syllabus within Canvas, this should be an easy conversion.
 One of the advantages of Simple Syllabus is that it allows instructors to fulfill the required attestation on course materials, which needs to be completed by each instructor of record.

-Yes, if revised BOG Regulation 8.003 passes and requires the public posting of each syllabus for each section of a multi-section course, then the instructor would need a syllabus for each section.
+Yes, BOG Regulation 8.003 passed and requires the public posting of each syllabus for each section of a multi-section course.
+As such, the instructor will need a syllabus for each section.
 If all sections have the same syllabus, Simple Syllabus has the ability to easily copy over the same syllabus to multiple sections of a course.

-If the revision to BOG Regulation 8.003 passes at the BOG Meeting on November 5th/6th and it includes a requirement to post course syllabi 45 days prior to the start of classes, then faculty who are not on Summer contract will need to use some of their Spring contracted effort for syllabus creation so that their syllabus is ready for Fall.
+BOG Regulation 8.003 passed, and it requires that all course syllabi be publicly posted 45 days prior to the start of classes.
+Faculty who are not on summer contract will need to use some of their Spring 2026 contracted effort for syllabus creation so that their syllabus is ready for Fall.
 This may require chairs and deans, in consultation with their faculty, to identify a small amount of effort for course preparation in the spring semester to account for that activity.

-Is there any way to guard against others “taking” my syllabus from the public website for Simple Syllabus?
+Is there any way to guard against others taking my syllabus from the public website for Simple Syllabus?
+Updated 11/21/25

-We are exploring all possible options for making clear at the Simple Syllabus site that syllabi are intended for FSU students.
-While a public website is widely accessible, we understand faculty concerns that the hard work they put into crafting their courses, including the curation of readings and assignments, may be “taken.”
+We are exploring all possible options for making clear at the Simple Syllabus Library site that syllabi are intended for FSU students.
+While a public website is widely accessible, we understand faculty concerns that the hard work they put into crafting their courses, including the curation of readings and assignments, may be used by others without the permission of the instructor.

 The State University System of Florida and its twelve public postsecondary institutions adopt this Statement on Free Expression to support and encourage full and open discourse and the robust exchange of ideas and perspectives on our respective campuses...